Old Friends (1997 Simon and Garfunkel album)

 Old Friends is the second box set of Simon & Garfunkel songs, released in November 1997.
-The three-disc anthology collects most of the duo's best-known works, and also includes previously unreleased outtakes.
-Some of these outtakes subsequently appeared on both the reissues of Simon & Garfunkel's five studio albums as well as the later boxed set The Columbia Studio Recordings (1964-1970).
+The three-disc anthology collects most of the duo's best-known works, as well as previously unreleased outtakes.
+Some of these outtakes later appeared on the reissues of Simon & Garfunkel's five studio albums, as well as the subsequent boxed set The Columbia Studio Recordings (1964-1970).